Hiccup246/npm-expansions/README.md

 ## Nginx static site and reverse proxy
 The nginx server is responsible for serving the static site and reverse proxying requests to the JSON web server.
 The nginx server itself is configured by `npm-expansions.conf` for production and `npm-expansions.dev.conf` for development.

-The rust project within `nginx-reverse-proxy` is responsible for taking all the assets within the `pages` and `static` directories and performing minification on all `CS`, `JS`, and `HTML` files.
-After minification the assets are placed into directories called `minified_pages` and `minified_static` directories.
+The rust project within `nginx-reverse-proxy` is responsible for compiling the assets within the `pages` and `static` directories which involves injecting environment variables into `HTML` files and performing minification on all `CS`, `JS`, and `HTML` files.
+After injection and minification the assets are placed into directories called `minified_pages` and `minified_static` directories.

 <br>